GoXLR-on-Linux/goxlr-utility/README.md

 The UI is still a heavy work in progress, if you'd like to assist, feel free to contribute to its [Github Repo](https://github.com/GoXLR-on-Linux/goxlr-ui).

+### goxlr-client
+The GoXLR Client allows for complete configuration of the GoXLR via the command line.
+This could be useful for situations where automation of commands and configurations are needed, or you simply don't like the provided UI!

+The option list for the CLI is pretty extensive, but reasonably well documented, all parameters, options and their descriptions can be found via `goxlr-client --help`

 # Manual Compilation
 ## Setting Permissions